+- 2. Prerequisites: must earn a grade of "C" (not C-) or higher in the following college-level courses:

 - Human Anatomy (with lab)

 - Human Physiology (with lab)

 - Microbiology (with lab)

 - English Composition I

 - General Psychology

 - College-level Math (3 credits)

 - Lower or upper-level Statistics (3 credits)

 - Lower or upper level Nutrition (3 credits)

 - 3. Grade Point Average on a 4.0 scale:

 - Earn an extracted GPA of 3.0 or higher from the prerequisites listed above.

 - 4. Successful completion of all prerequisite courses before starting the program.

 - 5. All Mercy College Core requirements must be completed prior to beginning the A-BSN major except for SVL285, Servant Leadership.